digiscot/digiscot-website/pages/projects/homestart-majik.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Thrive in the Digital World
+project-title: Thrive in the Digital World
-excerpt: Helping people to thrive in the digital world and reducing social isolation
+project-excerpt: Helping people to thrive in the digital world and reducing social isolation
-lead: Homestart Majik
+project-lead: Homestart Majik
 website: http://www.home-start-majik.org.uk/
 email:
 twitter-url: